Flatulence (Farting) In Teens: Causes And Foods To Reduce

 6. Is flatulence a disease?

 No. Flatulence is not a disease.
 Instead, it is a normal physiological process that everyone experiences to some degree.
 Flatulence occurs due to the breakdown of food by bacteria in the gut and air swallowing while eating, drinking, or breathing.
-Generally, flatulence isn’t a cause for concern, but its excess may cause abdominal discomfort, such as stomach pain, that might sometimes need medical intervention.
+Generally, flatulence isn’t a cause for concern, but its excess may cause abdominal pain for teens, such as stomach pain, that might need medical intervention.

 7. Does stress cause gas in teens?